What Is Computing?

 In Year 9 ICT is delivered in one period per week and pupils concentrate on enhancing their IT skills with Databases and coding skills with HTML, as well as having the opportunity to explore some more creative uses of multimedia using Photoshop.

 The Year 10 program is also delivered in one period per week with the emphasis on helping pupils to prepare for GCSE.
-Topics covered range from further study of Spreadsheets, and learning more about programming using Scratch and when time permits Visual Basic.
+Topics covered range from further study of Spreadsheets and learning more about programming using Scratch and when time permits Visual Basic and Python.

 Many additional resources are recommended to pupils to further advance their skills and access to these can be gained by asking your teacher and accessing Google Classroom.